 The new barracks were made of pine lumber, but all other buildings were built from locally sawn cottonwood boards.
 Some were insulated with homemade adobe bricks stacked between the wall studs.
 Clapboard siding and shingled roofs completed the improvements.

 Between 1871 and 1873, Fort Rice served as the base for the First, Second, and Third Yellowstone expeditions, which escorted parties surveying the route of the Northern Pacific Railroad.
 Four companies of the Fort Rice contingent of the 7th Cavalry accompanied Lieutenant Colonel George A. Custer on his Black Hills expedition in 1874.
-Two companies of Fort Rice’s 7th Cavalry troops fought in the Battle of the Little Bighorn.
+Two companies from Fort Rice fought in the Battle of the Little Bighorn.

 The post was abandoned on November 25, 1878, after the establishment of Fort Yates on the Standing Rock Agency.
 In 1913 the State of North Dakota acquired Fort Rice, and in the 1940s, the Works Progress Administration (WPA) marked the foundations of many of the Fort Rice buildings.